amsa10/CNN-segmentation/README.md

 ./download.sh

-2. Extract Patches from an Image: python create_patches.py /path/to/img.tiff /path/to/output_dir
+2. Extract Patches from an Image: python create_patches.py /path/to/img.tiff /path/to/patches
-     *This command will process the image, extract patches, and save them along with metadata to the specified output directory.
-If the directory doesn’t exist, the script will create it.
+     *If the directory patches doesn’t exist, the script will create it.

+3. Prediction
+python segm.py /path/to/patches /path/to/predictions